SiddharthaChowdhury/input-validate/README.md

 ### ES6 Import

-If your application supports ES6 the you can also import specific tests from `es6` directory like this:
+If your application supports ES6 then you can also import specific tests from `es6` directory like this:

 	import {isString, strictNumbers, customOr, } from 'input-validate/es6';